 While the open-enrollment period for marketplaces in Colorado, Connecticut, Maine, Minnesota, Nevada, New Mexico, Pennsylvania, Vermont and Washington state matches the dates for HealthCare.gov, other state-based marketplaces close on different days.

 While their open-enrollment periods all started Nov.
 1, the ending dates differ for the District of Columbia and eight states with their own marketplaces.

 For the states below, enrollment in their marketplaces ends:

 - Jan.
 16 in Kentucky and Maryland.

 - Jan.
 31 in California, District of Columbia, New Jersey, New York and Rhode Island.

-In these 11 states and the District of Columbia, patients won’t use HealthCare.gov to shop for an ACA marketplace plan, but a state-run website.
+In states with their own marketplaces and D.C., patients will be redirected from HealthCare.gov to shop for an ACA marketplace plan via a state-run website.

-Check this list before sitting down to re-enroll.
-Patients should follow this checklist of the 10 things needed to complete enrollment in the individual marketplace.
+Patients should follow this checklist of the 10 things (PDF) needed to complete enrollment in the individual marketplace.
 These include Social Security numbers, birthdates and mailing addresses for everyone applying for coverage.

 Larger subsidies are available to help consumers purchase marketplace plans, and individuals previously ineligible for premium help may now be eligible due to changes included in the American Rescue Plan or if they have had changes in employment status or other economic circumstances.